Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README-aws.md

 shared `colocation-group` label plus a matching `requiredDuringSchedulingIgnoredDuringExecution` pod-affinity term keyed on `kubernetes.io/hostname` on both `ahc-app-backend` and `celery-worker`, and that no workload pins a literal node name.

+A second static check in the same job — "Assert AWS deploy stays manual (cost guardrail)" — fails CI if `argocd/ahc-aws.yaml` ever gains a `spec.syncPolicy.automated` block, if this workflow ever runs `terraform apply` / `terraform destroy`, or if the `bump` job ever touches `kubernetes/overlays/aws`.
+It renders and validates the overlay; it never deploys it.

 ## Troubleshooting